Library of Design Objects

 The same idea applies to doors and drawers.
 Once you make your drawer or door save it as a standard drawer for use in other applications.

-You might even experiment with creating your face frame as a door and saving that face frame/door as a standard door for applying to the front of the carcass.
+You might even experiment with creating your face frame as a door and saving that face frame/door as a standard door to be applied to the front of the carcass.

 Re-sizing standard objects is fairly easy to do in SketchList 3D.
 So when you establish your library you don’t really need one copy of all objects in many different sizes.
 A kitchen might have five or six different assemblies (for example base and wall units, blind corner), one or two drawer types, and possibly to doors.
 The point is that there is some smaller number of objects that you can use as building blocks to create practically any project that you want to tackle.